- 9:30 AM*

-- The 2nd Wednesday of every month, excluding July and August.
+- The 2nd Wednesday of every month, excluding August.

-- Meetings are held in the East Meeting Room, Fitchburg City Hall, 718 Main Street, Fitchburg, MA.
+- Meetings are held in the West Meeting Room, Fitchburg City Hall, 718 Main Street, Fitchburg, MA.

 - All meetings are open to the public